Winzarten/SecondMonitor/README.md

   * Gap to player
   * Maximum speed
 * Live detla times between your current lap and previous + personal best
-* Timing Circle (ellipse :D ): Position of cars on track projected on an ellipse
+* Timing Circle (ellipse :D ) / Track Map: Position of cars on the track.
+The app needs one fully timed lap for to be able to show the track map.
 * Car Information:
   * Wheel status (for each wheel):
   * Left, center and right tyre temperature